yammer/ios-yammer-sdk/README.md

 ![URL Scheme Setup Example][urlScheme]

-**Step 4)** Add the following lines into your application's app delegate: in the `application:didFinishLaunchingWithOptions:` method using values from [Yammer client application](https://www.yammer.com/client_applications)
+**Step 4)** Add the following lines into your application's app delegate in the `application:didFinishLaunchingWithOptions:` method using values from [Yammer client application](https://www.yammer.com/client_applications)

 **Objective-C:**